fmuni/filteredTFM/README.md

 Warranty
 -----------------
-filteredTFM is distributed in the hope that it will be applied and further developed by researchers and engineerings in academia or industry.
+eulerianFilteredTFM is distributed in the hope that it will be applied and further developed by researchers and engineerings in academia or industry.
 However, filteredTFM comes without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.

 Scope
 ---------------------------------------
-__filteredTFM__ is a C++ library based on the open source finite volume library OpenFOAM® developed to solve the three dimensional unsteady spatially averaged Euler-Euler equations that describe a two phase system composed of a continuous phase (fluid) and a dispersed phase (solid particles).
+__eulerianFilteredTFM__ is a C++ library based on the open source finite volume library OpenFOAM® developed to solve the three dimensional unsteady spatially averaged Euler-Euler equations that describe a two phase system composed of a continuous phase (fluid) and a dispersed phase (solid particles).